Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

   - Figure out how to convey without aaS terms first, to simplfy aspects into a biggest picture view
   - Add benefits, drawbacks to each?

-**SaaS** (software as a service) - licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
-It is sometimes referred to as "on-demand software". **EXAMPLES:** Outlook.com vs. Exchange on-prem, Salesforce.com, AWS services, Dropbox, Slack
+**IaaS** (infrastructure as a service) - computer infrastructre provided as a service as opposed to running it yourself. **EXAMPLE:** Virtual server, network, storage from AWS, Azure, Google cloud; web server from Heroku.

 **PaaS** (platform as a service) Provides a platform for delivering software, that is largely being taken over by containers.
 They can be general, or various PaaS's can be built for specific software verticals such as APIs, Django web apps, etc.  Services include: